EntropyLabsAI/sentinel/examples/inspect_example/README.md

 ## Approval configuation
 Examples of approval configuration are in `approval.yaml` and `approval_allowlists.yaml` files.
 We follow the Inspect AI format for the approval configuration.
-More information here: [https://inspect.ai-safety-institute.org.uk/approval.html](https://inspect.ai-safety-institute.org.uk/approval.html)

-Make sure the human api `approval_api_endpoint` is set to the local approval api endpoint.
+More information here: [https://inspect.ai-safety-institute.org.uk/approval.html](https://inspect.ai-safety-institute.org.uk/approval.html).
+Our approvers are in the `el.approvers` module which is directly integrated with Inspect AI.
+For example, you can just use `el/human_approver` in the approval configuration without needing to install any additional packages.
+These approvers are defined in the `el` package.
+You can find more information about the `entropy-labs` package at [https://pypi.org/project/entropy-labs/](https://pypi.org/project/entropy-labs/).

 In the `approval_allowlists.yaml` example, bash approval is done by checking if the command is in the allowed list.
 Python approval is done by checking if the modules and functions used are in the allowed list.
 If bash or python approval is not passed, the human approval is triggered.
 You can remove bash or python approval if you want escalate directly to human approval.
+Make sure the human api `approval_api_endpoint` is set to the local approval api endpoint.

 ## Approval Configuration Details